 SES expects the Company to objectively disclose exercise price such that shareholders are able to estimate per option benefit generated to employees.
-Schemes where complete unfettered power is granted to NRC / Board with respect to exercise price is not viewed as transparent disclosure, hence, SES would raise concern.
+Schemes where complete unfettered power is granted to NRC / Board with respect to exercise price is not viewed as transparent disclosure.
+Hence, SES would raise concern in these regards on the Scheme or any subsequent modifications that may be proposed to such Scheme, unless the Company rectifies the concern.

-In cases stock options / RSUs are proposed to be offered at deep discount, then, SES would evaluate the scheme based on various factors including concentration of allotment, past practice, maximum per employee benefit, employee coverage, maximum potential benefit to a single employee, vesting conditions, etc.

-SES as a policy does not disapprove deep discount ESOPs.
+In cases stock options / RSUs are proposed to be offered at deep discount, then, SES would evaluate the scheme based on various factors including concentration of allotment, past practice, maximum per employee benefit, employee coverage, maximum potential benefit to a single employee, vesting conditions, etc. SES as a policy does not disapprove deep discount ESOPs per-se.